WwZzz/easyFL/README.md

 ### Benchmark

 This module is to generate `fedtask` by partitioning the particular distribution data through `generate_fedtask.py`.
-To generate different `fedtask`, there are three parameters: `dist`, `num_clients `, `beta`. `dist` denotes the distribution type, `0` denotes iid, `1` denotes`num_clients` is the number of clients participate in FL system, and `beta` is the number of the shards (splitted by the sorted labels) owned by each client.
-Each dataset can correspond to differrent model (mlp, cnn, resnet18, …)
+To generate different `fedtask`, there are three parameters: `dist`, `num_clients `, `beta`. `dist` denotes the distribution type (e.g. `0` denotes iid and balanced distribution, `1` denotes niid-label-quantity and balanced distribution). `num_clients` is the number of clients participate in FL system, and `beta` controls the degree of non-iid for different  `dist`.
+Each dataset can correspond to differrent models (mlp, cnn, resnet18, …).
+Further details are described in `benchmark/README.md`.

 ### Fedtask
-We define each task as a combination of the `dataset`, the corresponding model, and the basic loss function.
+We define each task as a combination of the federated dataset of a particular distribution and the experimental results on it.
 The raw dataset is processed into .json file, following LEAF (https://github.com/TalwalkarLab/leaf).
 The architecture of the .json file is described as below:

 ```python
 """